d3vgru/nodetsam/README.md

     yarn install

-Then go into `client/reference`
+Make sure you went to `client/reference` and ran

     yarn install

-To run the client without the server
+To start a dev server and launch a dev reference client in a browser

     npm run dev

-To start a dev server and launch a dev reference client in a window go to the project root

-    npm run dev

-To start the quasar client, first go to `client\quasar`

-    yarn install

-then

-    quasar dev

-## Building

-To build the client in `client/reference/dist` just go to `client/reference`

-    npm run build

-If you build the client, you can go back to the project root
+If you first build the client, you can go back to the project root

     npm start

 Point your browser at `http://localhost:3001` which is served by the LoopBack instance.
 This is useful if you don't plan to do any work on the client side.
-Note: if you update anything in the `common` folder, such as the data model, you will need to rebuild the client.
+Note: if you update anything in the `common` folder, such as the data model or translations, you will need to rebuild the client.

-To build the quasar client in `client/quasar/build` go to `client/quasar`

-    quasar build

-To default to the built quasar client when loading `http://localhost:3001` edit the files section of `server/middleware.json` so it looks like
+To default to the quasar client when loading `http://localhost:3001` edit the files section of `server/middleware.json` so it looks like

     "files": {